Cat returns home after being missing for eight years

 Maria, what Williams now calls her old Snickerdoodle, has already taken over the kitchen sink.

-Williams says she was not even looking to adopt a cat, but could not pass up the opportunity to be reunited with her long lost friend.
+Williams says she was not even looking to adopt a cat but could not pass up the opportunity to be reunited with her long lost friend.